-Completely getting rid of rabbits from an urban environment is not a goal that can be achieved.
+Completely getting rid of rabbits from an urban environment is not a goal that can be achieved, straight up.
 Rabbits have adapted quite well to their new urban environments, and who doesn’t like those cute little buggers bopping about from one yard to the other?
-I’ll tell you who doesn’t enjoy rabbits; two people: gardeners and landscapers.
+I’ll tell you who doesn’t enjoy rabbits: gardeners and landscapers.
 Why?
 A prominent pop culture cartoon has already provided the reasons why gardeners don’t like rabbits (they’re so darn mean to the ducks), but rabbits can also cause a great deal of damage to newly planted trees, shrubs, and other foliage that landscapers like to use to spruce a place up.

 Rabbits prefer oaks, maples, basswoods, and willows to most other species of tree, but this does not mean they will feed on these trees alone.
 Rabbits will eat just about anything when they’re hungry enough.
 However, it’s important to identify rabbits as the problem before attempting to control them.
 To the right are a couple pictures of signature rabbit damage.
 If you see markings or bite marks like this in your garden or around your yard, the chances are good that you’re dealing with a rabbit.
 Or, if you prefer, a wascally wabbit.